Famous Psychiatrist Karl Menninger believes that sin consciousness is making people ill.

 WHO GETS SIN CONSCIOUSNESS?

-Are you worried about how people perceive you?
+- Are you worried about how people perceive you?
 This is a form of people-pleasing which predisposes you to the feeling of guilt every time you mess up.
+I am the world’s biggest people pleaser, or at least I was.

-Are you a perfectionist?
-Then your internal moral code may be irrationally high, causing you to feel guilt when you don’t reach your own standards.
-Are you self critical?….
-You’re susceptible to those guilty feelings as well.
+- Are you perfectionistic and your own worst critic?
+Then your internal moral code may be irrationally high, causing you to feel condemned when you don’t reach your own standards.

 THE ANTIDOTE TO A SIN CONSCIOUSNESS